ReadableLabs/readable-vscode/README.md

 # Save Time With Comments

-Readable is a VSCode extension which generates comments using Ai.
-It's fast, reliable, consistent, and saves you loads of time.
+Readable is a VSCode extension which generates comments using AI.
+It's fast, reliable, consistent, and will save you loads of time.

 ![Readable Demo](https://github.com/ReadableLabs/readable-vscode/blob/main/output.gif?raw=true)